The Power of Data: Creating Compelling Content for Your Audience

 Content and data?
 Yep, content and data.
 Despite how these may seem—at first—to be at odds, data-driven research is a great way to customize your content to your audience further and drive your SEO straight through the roof.

 There are already a lot of articles out there on data-driven content.
 Many give you "5 pieces of data you need to know…” before starting a content marketing campaign.
 While we support doing pre-campaign research, there is also a strong possibility of you falling into a data rabbit hole and being unable to extricate yourself.

-Rather than that format, we’re going to give you an outline: a framework to follow that will help you sort through the myriad data sources out there.
+Rather than that format, we will give you an outline: a framework to follow to help you sort through the myriad of data sources.
 The idea is for you to be able to confidently use the data your platforms and marketing tools make available to inform your content decisions going forward.
-By integrating data into your strategy, you can improve conversion rates, increase ROI, and see read rates higher than you thought possible.
-Let’s get started.
+Integrating data into your strategy can improve conversion rates, increase ROI, and see read rates higher than you thought possible.
+Let's get started.